44100hertz/KonStructEd/libkon/README.md

 # LibKon
-KonStructEd is based on the bedrock Rust library libkon, which is used to parse Lua CST!! (not AST) for the purpose of structure editing.
+KonStructEd is based on the bedrock Rust library LibKon, which is used to parse Lua CST!! (not AST) for the purpose of structure editing.
 Why should this exist?
 Read on...

-# Design
+# Parser Design
 Conventional parsers must be modified to create an effective structure editor.

 Most parsers create an AST (abstract syntax tree), but structure parsers create